ferrazzosito/unibz-infosec-frontend-safe/README.md

 By clicking `SEE REVIEWS` button you get redirected to [http://localhost:3000/product?id=1](http://localhost:3000/product?id=1) where the id is equal to the id of the product you'd like to see.
 In this page you can find a form to publish a review for this product and below you can read all of the reviews already present, which can maybe have a reply or not (the reply is an innerbox with a similar structure as a review).
 To come back to the previous page you can just go back with your browser.

 By clicking `MY ACCOUNT` button you get redirected to [http://localhost:3000/my-profile-buyer](http://localhost:3000/my-profile-buyer) in which you can see all the information related to your customer account.
 You can see at the very top your current balance and top it up for free in the form below that.
 You can see your past orders and know if they have been approved or not by the vendor.
-When approved the money the price of the product is subtracted by your account.
+When approved the price of the product is subtracted from your account.
 You can also access the reviews page of the product of the order from these cards, as well as for the vendor's page.

-By clicking `by vendor < name >` text you get redirected to [http://localhost:3000/vendor?id=1](http://localhost:3000/vendor?id=1) in which you can find the email of the selected vendor and the button in the bottom right cornern to chat with him in live.
+By clicking `by vendor < name >` text you get redirected to [http://localhost:3000/vendor?id=1](http://localhost:3000/vendor?id=1) in which you can find the email of the selected vendor and the button in the bottom right corner to chat with them in live.

 ### As a Vendor